How our panoramic maps come into being

 Armenian artist - cartographer sketches streets, canals and buildings of Venice.

+From among a few living artists, Ruben Atoyan has unusual gift of spatial imagination, so he could develop his own style of perspective sketching and presenting urban landscapes from bird's eye view.
+On the panoramas of this talented artist, we can admire all details which are precise as far as the horizon.
 At first two or three dimensional black contours or silhouetted sketches appear in his notebook.
 The most important elements of the drawing are the strokes, since the perception of the object depends on their thickness.
 The most important historical objects are thus drawn by thicker stroke to mark them off more clearly .

 Pieces of sketches of Berlin